sadisad/sadisad/README.md

   <h1>Welcome to my GitHub!
 I'm Syd. 👋</h1>

   <p>
-    As a Python developer with a solid foundation in both deep learning and machine learning, as well as data analysis, I focus on crafting straightforward Computer Vision applications inspired by real-world challenges.
+    <div align="left"> As a Python developer with a solid foundation in both deep learning and machine learning, as well as data analysis,
+    I focus on crafting straightforward Computer Vision applications inspired by real-world challenges.
-    Currently, I'm advancing my skills in PyTorch to develop custom models for tasks such as image classification, detection, and segmentation.
+    Currently, I'm advancing my skills in PyTorch to develop custom models for tasks such as image classification, detection, and segmentation. </div>
   </p>

   <table>